Posted on 12 April 2008, at 1:31 am, by Judie Lipsett

-According to the auction, this Isetta 600 has been “meticulously restored to the original specifications with over $25,000 invested.”
+According to an auction I found on eBay, this Isetta 600 has been “meticulously restored to the original specifications with over $25,000 invested.”

 Designed by Willy Black, BMW 600 was created like an Isetta enlarged, but with the power and conventional appearance of a car with four wheels.